pollenjam/pollenjam.github.com/_posts/2013-10-10-touchdesigner-grasshopper.md

 location: 1242 Market St FL2, San Francisco, CA 94102
 registration_url: register
 instructor: Gabriel Dunne
 fee_list: [["Students", 	  "$60"],
            ["Freelancers", 	"$120"],
-           ["Corporate", 	"$550"]]
+           ["Corporate", 	  "$220"]]
 ---

 Projection-Mapping is a technique used for stage and music shows, events, and media-art.
 This workshop will cover some techniques for generating parametric form with grasshopper to fabricate an object with low-cost materials for projection mapping.
-We'll create a form with grasshopper and share geometry in real-time with TouchDesigner, resulting in an expressive fabrication and graphics pipeline.
+We'll create a form with grasshopper for fabrication, and share geometry data in real-time with TouchDesigner resulting in an expressive fabrication and graphics pipeline.

 ### Required